-Cardiac interventional radiography requires extensive training.
-That’s because these radiographers are trained in both interventional and radiology techniques.
-Training enables these medical professionals to look inside the body and treat conditions using the most minimally invasive procedures possible.
+Cardiac interventional radiography requires extensive training in both interventional and radiology techniques.
+Cardiac interventional radiolography enables medical professionals to look inside the heart and vessels and treat conditions using the most minimally invasive procedures possible.

 What Is Cardiac Interventional Radiography?